mattTea/Portfolio/goals_and_evidence/1_make_anything/1_tdd_anything.md

 Commit histories that tell the test-driven process story of my applications
 - [Link to Bowling Scorecard](https://github.com/mattTea/bowling-challenge/commits/master)
 - [Link to Thermostat commit history](https://github.com/samanthaixer/thermostatWeds/commits/master)
-  - Please note that the commit history story told in the above example isn't something I would normally follow (I wouldn't push breaking tests), but for the purposes of good pair practice and a more in-depth view of the test-driven approach used, this offers a nice example
+  - Please note that the commit history story told in the second example above isn't something I would normally follow (I wouldn't push breaking tests), but for the purposes of good pair practice and a more in-depth view of the test-driven approach used, this offers a nice example

 Feedback from pair partners
 - [Link to feedback](https://github.com/mattTea/Portfolio/blob/master/goals_and_evidence/1_make_anything/1_tdd_anything.md#what-feedback-have-you-had)